Ne0n09/cloudflared-remotefalcon/docs/post-install.md

 4. Click the :material-content-copy: button to copy your `Show Token`.

+## Update the FPP plugin

+It's always a good idea to make sure the plugin is up to date to avoid any potential issues.

+1. In FPP go to Content Setup -> Plugin Manager

+2. Click :fontawesome-solid-arrows-rotate: Check for Updates for Remote Falcon

+3. If any updates are availabe, click to apply the update.

+!!! note

+    In some instances you may have to uninstall and re-install the plugin.
+If any issues are encountered after updating try re-installing.

 ## FPP 9 and below - Update the FPP plugin settings

 1. In FPP go to Content Setup -> Remote Falcon